 Research is an extraordinary opportunity to work closely with a faculty member as early as your freshman year.
 It’s hands-on student engagement — guiding you through the process of discovery.

-The laboratories in Hickey Hall are for the undergraduate research activities of students working with faculty members in the departments of biology, chemistry and biochemistry, and engineering-physics-systems.
+The laboratories in Hickey Hall are for students working with faculty members in the departments of biology, chemistry and biochemistry, and engineering-physics-systems.
 The Department of Chemistry and Biochemistry has two large, flexible, multi-user labs — one for chemical synthesis and the other for chemical measurement.
 Research opportunities are available during the academic year for credit and during the summer months for paid compensation.

 The results of these original research projects are often presented by students and faculty at regional and national meetings of the professional societies.

 Below are a few examples of the instrumentation housed in our labs.